abstractinfrastructure/k8s-intro-tutorials/storage/README.md

 ```
 $ kubectl get pv
 ````
 The `pv-sc-example` will not be listed.
-The `pv-sc-example` was created with a `persistentVolumeReclaimPolicy` of `Delete` meaning that as soon as the PVC was deleted, the PV itself was deleted.
+The `pv-sc-example` PV was created with a `persistentVolumeReclaimPolicy` of `Delete` meaning that as soon as the PVC was deleted, the PV itself was deleted.

 PV `pv-selector-example`, was created without specifying a `persistentVolumeReclaimPolicy` and was in turn created with the default for PVs: `Retain`.
 It's state of `Released` means that it's associated PVC has been deleted.